Agent Mission Control¶

 | User | any member who triggered a session |

-These complement search by agent and organization, letting admins filter sessions across the org — useful for tracking agent utilization, identifying blocked sessions, and reviewing usage patterns.
+These complement search by agent and organization, letting admins filter sessions across the organization.
+This helps you track agent use, find blocked sessions, and review usage patterns.

-Custom agents defined in .github/agents/ compose naturally with Mission Control — assign a task to a specialized agent rather than Copilot's default persona.
+Custom agents defined in .github/agents/ work well with Mission Control — assign a task to a specialized agent rather than Copilot's default persona.
 A security-reviewer agent with focused instructions produces more consistent outputs across Mission Control sessions than re-specifying context in every task prompt.

-Custom agents reduce the prompt engineering overhead per task: write the agent once, reference it across as many concurrent tasks as needed.
+Custom agents cut the prompt engineering work per task: write the agent once, then reference it across as many concurrent tasks as needed.

 When a session completes and a PR is opened:

-- Check session logs first — identify reasoning errors before reviewing code
+- Check session logs first to find reasoning errors before reviewing code.

-- Scan files changed — flag unexpected modifications and changes to shared or critical code paths
+- Scan files changed to flag unexpected modifications and changes to shared or critical code paths.

-- Verify CI — all checks should pass; investigate failures before merging
+- Verify CI — all checks should pass, so investigate failures before merging.

-- Request self-review — ask Copilot to review edge cases and boundary conditions (see Agent Self-Review Loop)
+- Request a self-review — ask Copilot to review edge cases and boundary conditions (see Agent Self-Review Loop).

-- Batch similar reviews — group PRs from related tasks to maintain context between reviews
+- Batch similar reviews — group PRs from related tasks to keep context between reviews.

 Example¶